CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/build.md

 - `KLEIDICV_BENCHMARK` - Enable building KleidiCV benchmarks.
 The benchmarks use Google Benchmark which will be downloaded automatically.
 Off by default.
 - `KLEIDICV_ENABLE_SME2` - Enable Scalable Matrix Extension 2 and Streaming Scalable Vector Extension code paths if supported by the compiler.
 On by default.
 - `KLEIDICV_ENABLE_SVE2` -  Enable Scalable Vector Extension 2 code paths if supported by the compiler.
 On by default.
-- `KLEIDICV_LIMIT_SVE2_TO_SELECTED_ALGORITHMS` - Only enable Scalable Vector Extension 2 code paths in cases where it is expected to provide a benefit over other code paths.
+  - `KLEIDICV_LIMIT_SVE2_TO_SELECTED_ALGORITHMS` - Limit Scalable Vector Extension 2 code paths to cases where it is expected to provide a benefit over other code paths.
 On by default.
 Has no effect if `KLEIDICV_ENABLE_SVE2` is false.